-This Committee comprised ten Members which included the three Student Members of the Corporation, the Staff Member (Academic) and one External Co-opted Member with experience of working with Student Unions in the Higher Education sector.
-The Committee, chaired by the Vice-Chair of the Corporation Board, met on four occasions during 2019/20.
+This Committee comprised ten Members which included the three Student Members of the Corporation, the Staff Member (Academic) and one External Co-opted Member with extensive experience of safeguarding and Prevent.
+The Committee, chaired by the Vice-Chair of the Corporation Board, met on four occasions during 2020/21.